fstpackage/fst/cran-comments.md

 ## Test environments

 * OSX on travis-ci (version 10.13.6)
-* Ubuntu Ubuntu 16.04.6 LTS on travis-ci
+* Ubuntu 16.04.6 LTS on travis-ci
-* Ubuntu 20.04 locally using clang-10.0
+* Ubuntu 18.04 locally using clang-10.0
 * Docker with the rocker/r-devel-ubsan-clang instrumented image
 * Local Ubuntu with instrumented image using clang-10
 * Windows 10 local R 3.6.4
-* Windows 10 local R-dev 4.0
+* Windows 10 local R-dev 4.0.2
-* Windows Server 2012 R2 x64 (build 9600) on AppVeyor (R 3.6.3)
-* Singularity-container package for running rchk on Ubuntu 18.10
+* Singularity-container package for running rchk on Ubuntu 18.04
-* Valgrind on Ubuntu 20.04
+* Valgrind on Ubuntu 18.04
 * Rhub (all available systems)

 ## R CMD check results